-Four positions are currently open.
-To apply online for any of the positions, click here for the application.
+One position is currently open.
+To apply online for this position, click here for the application.

 Communication and Public Relations